Respect yourself - value honesty and fairness

 Any work you submit is a demonstration of what you have learnt.
 Always try to do your best and act with integrity.

-Complete the AIT Plagiarism Disclaimer
+Complete the TUS Plagiarism Disclaimer

 Paraphrase your research